microprediction/timemachines/FAQ.md

 Answer (B): The intent is to produce simple web-service friendly models.

-Answer (C): It's pure.
-Pure as the driven snow ... that has turned in to sludge in New York City.
-(See this [note](https://github.com/microprediction/timemachines/issues/51))
+Answer (C): It's "pure".
+Sort of.
+Pure as the driven snow that has turned in to sludge in New York City.

-Answer (D): The caller can request conditional predictions easily (if they remember to do a deep copy of the state).
+Answer (D): The caller can request conditional predictions easily (if they remember to do a deep copy of the state - see this [note](https://github.com/microprediction/timemachines/issues/51) ).

 ### FAQ 2: What's with the z-curves and *r* parameter?